Soapy's Saloons

 The Tivoli Club and Soapy's office

-The following Sanborn map for 1890 shows the location (A) of the Tivoli Club and all its escape routes.
-(B) show the Chever block where Jeff had an upstairs office as well as later, the Midway Club.
-(C) Old Sanborn maps listed brothels as "Female Boarding."
+The following Sanborn insurance map for 1890 shows the location of the Tivoli Club (A) and all its escape routes.
+The Chever Block (B) shows where Jeff had an upstairs office, as well as (later) the Midway Club.
+Interestingly enough, these old Sanborn maps also showed the location of brothels, labeling them as "Female Boarding "(C).

 Midway_Club.jpg